Academic Cooperative Programs

 Guidelines for taking pre-health prerequisite coursework not offered at JHU

 Students interested in various health professions may be required to complete specific prerequisite coursework to meet professional schools’ admissions requirements not offered at Johns Hopkins University.
-Students in need of courses not offered at JHU may take courses at other area colleges and universities through the Academic Cooperative Program (ACP).
+Students in need of courses not offered at JHU may take courses at other area colleges and universities through the Baltimore Student Exchange Program (BSEP).

-Johns Hopkins participates in a number of cooperative programs with colleges and universities in the Baltimore area, including: Goucher College, Loyola University Maryland, Morgan State University, Notre Dame of Maryland University, Towson University, University of Maryland Baltimore County, University of Baltimore, and Stevenson University.
+Johns Hopkins participates in a number of cooperative programs with colleges and universities in the Baltimore area, including: Community College of Baltimore County (CCBC), Coppin State University, Goucher College, Loyola University Maryland, Maryland Institute College of Art (MICA), Morgan State University, Notre Dame of Maryland University, Towson University, University of Maryland Baltimore County (UMBC), University of Baltimore, and Stevenson University.

 Typical health professions that have prerequisite coursework